heblasco/Copilot-Studio-and-Azure/docs/content/en/docs/_index.md

 ---
-title: AI Hub
+title: Copilot Studio and Azure Labs
 linkTitle: Documentation
 menu: {main: {weight: 20}}
 weight: 20
 ---

 {{% pageinfo %}}
-**AI Hub!** &mdash; To show in a simple way different Azure OpenAI features and services.
+**Copilot Studio and Azure Labs** &mdash; To show in a simple way different Azure OpenAI features and services.
 {{% /pageinfo %}}

 This delivery guide will guide you through some of the most common scenarios and uses cases when using Azure OpenAI.